About Us

 Board Member

-Paul Rose has been a resident of San Miguel de Allende since 2012, although he maintains a legal practice in the United States, focusing on complex business and insurance litigation.
-He has been recognized by multiple legal rating organizations, including Chambers USA and Best Lawyers in America.
-He has extensive experience serving on charitable boards, including the board of Tarry House, a psychiatric half-way house, which he chaired for eight years, and the Board of Trustees of The Cleveland Orchestra, where he served as chair or vice chair of several committees, including the Facilities Committee, which is responsible for the construction and physical maintenance of the Orchestra’s performance facilities.
-He is a Phi Beta Kappa graduate of the University of Oklahoma, where he earned is B.A. degree, with Special Distinction, in writing.
-He also graduated with honors from The Ohio State University School of Law.
-Paul is a long-time supporter of Casita Linda, and he joined its Board of Directors in 2022.
+Paul Rose has been a resident of San Miguel de Allende since 2012.
+He is a retired lawyer who practiced for 42 years in the area of complex business litigation, including construction litigation.
+He has extensive experience serving on charitable boards, including the Board of Tarry House, a psychiatric half- way house, which he chaired for eight years, and the Board of the Cleveland Orchestra, where he served as chair or vice-chair of multiple committees, including the Facilities Committee, which is responsible for capital improvements and maintenance of the Orchestra’s performance facilities.
+He received his B.A. with special distinction from the University of Oklahoma and his J.D. with honors from The Ohio State University School of Law.
+Paul is a long-time supporter of Casita Linda and joined the Board of Trustees in 2022.

 Ann Marie Jackson